Contact Us for a Free Consultation (213) 542-0979

 Criminal record

-The next thing that prosecutors and judges will look at in determining whether somebody goes to jail is their criminal record.
+The next thing prosecutors and judges will look at in determining whether somebody goes to jail is their criminal record.

 Defending Penal Code 530.5 Identity Theft Cases